Vlhermitte/LensDistortionOpenGL/README.md

     \end{bmatrix}
 ```

-Where l, r, t, b, n and f are the left, right, top, bottom, near and far values of the frustum.

 ### Pros and Cons
 #### Pros
-- Might be dependent on the polygon resolution of each models present in the scene.
 - Should resolve the unfilled areas in the corners of the image.
 - To be determined ...

 #### Cons
+- Might be dependent on the polygon resolution of each models present in the scene.
 - To be determined ...

 ### Note